zlataovce/takenaka/README.md

     // if you don't, you will get accessors mapped for everything that the bundle offers, i.e. 1.8.8 to 1.20.6

-    basePackage("org.example.myplugin.accessors") // this is the base package of the generated output, probably somewhere in your plugin/library's namespace accessedNamespaces("spigot", "mojang") // these are the "namespaces" that can be queried on runtime, i.e. "spigot" (for Spigot/CraftBukkit/Paper), "searge" (for Forge), "mojang" (for Mojang-mapped Paper - >1.20.4), "yarn" (not useful on runtime) or "intermediary" (for Fabric) accessorType("reflection") // this is the generated accessor type, can be "none" (no accessor breakout classes are generated, only a mapping class that can be queried), "reflection" or "method_handles" (self-explanatory, java.lang.reflect or java.lang.invoke accessors)
+    basePackage("org.example.myplugin.accessors") // this is the base package of the generated output, probably somewhere in your plugin/library's namespace namespaces("spigot", "mojang") // these are the "namespaces" that can be queried on runtime, i.e. "spigot" (for Spigot/CraftBukkit/Paper), "searge" (for Forge), "mojang" (for Mojang-mapped Paper - >1.20.4), "yarn" (not useful on runtime), "intermediary" (for Fabric), "quilt" or "hashed" (for Quilt) accessorType("reflection") // this is the generated accessor type, can be "none" (no accessor breakout classes are generated, only a mapping class that can be queried), "reflection" or "method_handles" (self-explanatory, java.lang.reflect or java.lang.invoke accessors)

     // there are many more options, like mapping for clients, IntelliJ's source JAR view and auto-complete are your friends (Ctrl+Click)